 I am a daughter, and I am the mother of daughters.
 Growing up, I felt constantly critical of my mother and the job she did raising us.
-She was too strict.
-She was too disconnected.
-She was too much in my business.
-She was too distant.
+She was too strict, disconnected, and distant.
+Not to mention always in my business.
 She was never the mother I wanted her to be.
-It didn't matter what she did or didn't do, she couldn't win in the eyes of her teenage daughter.
+It didn't matter what she did or didn't do, she couldn't win in her eyes.

 I couldn't wait to grow up and do everything right.
 I'd show her and everyone else just how things should be done.

 To My Mom

 I'd like to start by saying I am so sorry.
 I am sorry for all the times I was embarrassed by you.
-I remember you telling me about when you were embarrassed by your mom because she didn't shave behind her knees.
+I remember you telling me about how you were embarrassed when your mom didn't shave behind her knees.
 I rolled my eyes when you told me that, thinking it would be the least of my problems.

 The thing is, I couldn't say it then, but I proudly say it now.
 I was always proud of you.
-My friends all thought you were cool.
-I hated that.
+My friends all thought you were cool and I hated that.
 I always told them that you were not cool.
 I even remember in middle school, one of the popular kids asking me why I couldn't be as cool as my mom.
 Not only did I get mad, but I was embarrassed that even my mom was cooler than me.
-But, inside, where no one could see, I was proud of how cool you were (and still are.)
+But, inside, where no one could see, I was proud of how cool you were (and still are).

 I secretly thought you were beautiful.
-I remember looking at you, hoping that I could have your beautiful legs, your engaging smile, your fun laugh.
+I remember looking at you, hoping that I could have your beautiful legs, your engaging smile, and your fun laugh.
 There were times when I thought you looked like a movie star.
-Breathtaking beauty surrounded your aura, and I could see men enthralled by you.
-Not only were your suitors captivated, but so too, I. I hoped beyond hope that I could grow up beautiful and sophisticated like you.
+Breathtaking beauty surrounded your aura and I could see men enthralled by you.
+Not only were your suitors captivated, but so too was I. I hoped that I could grow up beautiful and sophisticated like you.